 Great to have Jamboree stalwart Stan Gottschalk from Tasmania back with us this year.
 Born in Delaware, USA, and emigrating to Australia in 1970, Stan is a man of very many talents.
 Apart from holding a number of scientific degrees, Stan is a wine lover, film lover, actor and theatrical director – and of course a superb banjo player with a wide knowledge of music, in particular the traditional music of the United States.
 He has been playing guitar for nearly 60 years and banjo for nearly 55, and has been influenced by the recordings of a large number of traditional musicians including the likes of Wade Ward, Hobart Smith and Uncle Dave Macon.
 He will be performing a concert bracket and conducting a workshop.

 The Burning Bridges play bluegrass, old-time and country blues from the bedrock of modern Americana, along with some originals, and feature vocal harmonies straight out of the Appalachian mountains.
 They have been promoting their album, “Down This Old Road,” at festivals around Australia.
-Featuring Peter Somerville on banjo and vocals, Fran Martin on vocals and tenor guitar, Mark Wardle on guitar, Jeff Arnold on double bass, and possibly young Tom Somerville on guitar.
+Featuring: Peter Somerville on banjo and vocals, Fran Martin on vocals and tenor guitar, Thomas Kendall on guitar, mandolin and vocals, and Mark Wardle on double bass.

 Suzanne Diprose & Oh Suzannah! bring old-time and traditional country style ballads, taken from ancient lineage and perform them in a genuine style that takes the audience back to the front porches of old mountain homes.
 It rustic, it’s organic with no pretence.